 Calculating Salary Thresholds Under the UK Immigration Salary List

 Salary calculations under the UK Immigration Salary List are not as straightforward as applying a flat discount.
 They depend on three main factors: the type of visa, the general salary threshold, and the occupation-specific (going rate) threshold.
+Salary thresholds are often tied to numbered string positions (SOC codes) and may be calculated per hour as well as annually.
 Miscalculations here often lead to failed visa applications or sponsorship refusals.

 Here’s how to get it right.